PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: System Model

 \section{System Model}

-This section presents the system model, beginning with the threat model and an overview in Sec.~\ref{subsec:threat_model_overview}.
-Then, we elaborate on the proposed scheme of PrivTuner in Sec.~\ref{subsec:privtuner}.
+This section presents the system model, beginning with the threat model and an overview in Section~\ref{subsec:threat_model_overview}.
+Then, we elaborate on the proposed scheme of PrivTuner in Section~\ref{subsec:privtuner}.
 Fig. \ref{fig:system} presents the overall flows of PrivTuner.